 Sequoia lodging map

 The closest town to Giant Forest and most of the major sites of Sequoia National Park is Three Rivers; to the right you will find a Hotels.com interactive lodging map that focuses on hotels in the Three Rivers area.
 There are also some lodging options you’ll find inside the park and in the national forest if you zoom out and scroll the map.
-Or, take a look at the highest rated lodging choices in the Sequoia National Park area.
+Or, browse Expedia’s top Sequoia lodging (or Hotels.com’s) to compare prices and reviews.

 Sequoia and Kings Canyon campground maps